-I think Tom Holland and Zendaya had good chemistry together, and I like Zendaya’s version of MJ, but I thought this character could have been done better in this movie.
-I was fine with the awkward teen romance, and I am fine with the attitude that the character has.
-I just did not think these two mixed together very well.
+I think Tom Holland and Zendaya had good chemistry together, and I liked Zendaya’s version of MJ, but I thought this character could have been handled better in this movie.
+I was fine with the awkward teen romance, and I was fine with the attitude that the character had.
+I just did not think these two things mixed together very well.
 It also felt like the filmmakers forced this romance into the movie.

 Pro: Happy Hogan & The Action (+5pts)

-Okay, so these two things are completely unrelated, but I enjoyed both of them enough to make them worth mentioning.
-Happy Hogan has been a consistently effective comedic character throughout a number of Marvel movies.
-Sure, the character has had some dramatic moments in previous movies as well, but I always enjoy this character's comedic moments, and I really enjoyed what the filmmakers did with Happy Hogan here.
-He served as Peter’s connection to Tony Stark, but also served as a parental figure.
-He gave this movie plenty of comedy, and a lot of heart.
-I do not want to say much more, because I do not want to spoil anything, but know that I liked what the filmmakers did with the character.
+Happy Hogan has been a consistently effective comedic character throughout his appearances in the MCU.
+Sure, the character has had some dramatic moments in previous movies as well, but I always enjoy this character's comedic moments, and I really enjoyed what the filmmakers did with Happy Hogan in this movie.
+He served as Peter’s connection to Tony Stark, but he also served as a parental figure for Peter.
+As such, he gave this movie plenty of comedy, and a lot of heart.
+I do not want to say much more, because I do not want to spoil anything, but know that I liked what the filmmakers did with the character here.

 The action in Spider-Man: Far from Home was also pretty great.
 I do not recall any specific, jaw-dropping moments.
-That being said, the action was pretty darn entertaining, had great visual effects to support it, and Spider-Man definitely got to do some cool things.
-There was not any "mind-blowing" action sequences, although the scenes where Spider-Man faced off against the primary antagonist was pretty awesome, but the action was consistently entertaining and helped glue me to the edge of my seat.
+That being said, the action was pretty darn entertaining, it had great visual effects to support it, and Spider-Man definitely got to do some cool things.
+There were not any "mind-blowing" action sequences, although the scenes where Spider-Man faced off against the primary antagonist was pretty awesome, but the action was consistently entertaining and it helped keep my attention fixed to the screen in excitement.